The history of the Amsterdam Pipe Museum

 Young people digging for clay pipes in Gouda.

 In the 1980s, well before the electronic age, archaeology was still a popular hobby for the youth.
 Finding a pipe bowl was often the first physical introduction to history for young people.
 The countless sessions for identifying finds in the museum attracted dozens of families to the Pijpenkabinet.
-The Antique Road Show-like days for smokers' antiques were also popular activities that were announced nationally via radio and newspapers.
-Thanks to the enormous amount of pipe moulds in the collection, the Pijpenkabinet was the only museum in the Netherlands capable of giving demonstrations of clay pipe making using original tools.
+The Antiques Roads Show-like days for smokers' antiques were also popular activities that were announced nationally via radio and newspapers.
+Thanks to the enormous number of pipe moulds in the collection, the Pijpenkabinet was the only museum in the Netherlands capable of giving demonstrations of clay pipe making using original tools.
 Time and time again, making the hole through the stem of a pipe aroused surprise and admiration in both the museum and on craft markets.

 Despite the limited exhibition space in the museum, some specialist exhibitions were held.
-About the French pipe, for example: ‘Koppen met een eigen gezicht’ (Pipes with remarkable portraits) (1988).
-The exhibition ‘Pijpen uit den Vreemde’ (Pipes from other continents) (1985) was realized with loans from the National Ethnographical Museum in Leiden, and the double exhibition ‘Pipe makers’ tools’ together with Gouda was held on the occasion of an important purchase.
+About the French pipe, for example: Koppen met een eigen gezicht (Pipes with remarkable portraits) (1988).
+The exhibition Pijpen uit den Vreemde (Pipes from other continents) (1985) was realized with loans from the National Ethnographical Museum in Leiden, and the double exhibition Pipe makers’ Tools together with Gouda was held on the occasion of an important purchase.
 Larger presentations by the Pijpenkabinet were given in other museums.
 Firstly, in the Gasthuis Chapel room of the Stedelijke Musea Gouda.
 The summer exhibition of 1983 was the first and last time that the pipe city Gouda exclusively dedicated an exhibition to the clay tobacco pipe.

 Other exhibitions followed, for example, in the Niemeyer Tabaksmuseum in Groningen and in the Tabaksmuseum Wervik in Belgium.
 The biggest project was the traveling exhibition about Orange Pipes (Commemorative Pipes for the House of Orange) that started in Rijksmuseum Paleis Het Loo.
 Afterwards, this exhibition toured Hoorn, Breda, Groningen, Rotterdam and finally Dillenburg in Germany.
 Numerous smaller exhibitions in regional museums, cultural centres and libraries drew attention to the pipe and the Pijpenkabinet.
 As a transition at the time of the move from our museum to Amsterdam, our masterpieces went on a journey.
 An impressive retrospective with a beautiful catalogue in the Austrian Tobacco Museum in Vienna was the most prestigious exhibition ever of the Pijpenkabinet.

-Contacts with enthusiasts and collectors were maintained with the irregularly appearing ‘Vlugschrift’, a low-key magazine that followed Pijpelijntjes.
+Contacts with enthusiasts and collectors were maintained with the irregularly appearing Vlugschrift, a low-key magazine that followed Pijpelijntjes.
 In addition to news and description of acquisitions, this informal magazine gave an overview of the activities of the Leiden museum.

 Cooperation